Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 Internal and external use of fenugreek herb

-For internal use, two to three times a day about 2 grams – which is about half a teaspoon – of crushed fenugreek seeds, take with a small amount of liquid.
+For internal use, two to three times a day, about 2 grams – which is about half a teaspoon – of crushed fenugreek seeds, taken with a small amount of liquid.
 To obtain an appetizing effect, the intake is recommended directly before meals.

 By Hair loss